wyhong3103/rl-algo/README.md

 I recommend these resources:

 1. [Reinforcement Learning: An Introduction](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf).
 The RL bible, a very good book.
 This should be your first read.
-2. [Grokking Deep Reinforcement Learning](https://www.manning.com/books/grokking-deep-reinforcement-learning).Covers modern Deep RL methods.
+2. [Grokking Deep Reinforcement Learning](https://www.manning.com/books/grokking-deep-reinforcement-learning).
+Covers modern Deep RL methods.
 It's quite shallow, but good enough to build intuition.
 3. [CMU: 2018 Fall: 10-703 Deep Reinforcement Learning](https://www.youtube.com/playlist?list=PLpIxOj-HnDsNfvOwRKLsUobmnF2J1l5oV).
 A good lecture series.
 I've watched a few of the lectures and think it's solid.
 4. Papers.
 Some methods (such as TRPO and PPO) deserve a careful read!